jed-gore/streamlit_form_serialized/README.md

 EDITABLE_DATAFRAME_STREAMLIT.PY

 From a Terminal in VSCode run "streamlit run editable_dataframe_streamlit.py" to launch the input app.
-Enter a user name and an associated object and submit.

 You'll see a dataframe you can edit by clicking on it.
 And then you can save the edited dataframe to SQL or download to CSV.